 We started the second leg of our road trip on August 20.

 Destination: Denali National Park in Alaska, where we plan to camp for ten days.
-Along the way, we’ll make stops in Montana’s Glacier National Park as well as three Canadian national parks, Waterton Lakes, Banff, and Jasper.
+Along the way, we’ll make stops in Montana’s Glacier National Park as well as three Canadian national parks, Waterton Lake, Banff, and Jasper.
 Then we’ll hop on the Alaska-Canada Highway (also known as the Alcan), which is about 1400 miles and runs from Dawson Creek, Canada, to Delta Junction, Alaska.
 We have about two weeks to cover this ground and reach Denali to claim our campsite.

 An education about things that can eat you

 Our first few days were pretty unremarkable.
 We left Seattle at about 5:30 AM and headed east with the plan of camping somewhere in Montana just short of Glacier National Park.
 The drive took us across Washington as well as a small portion of Idaho before hitting northern Montana and the Kootenai National Forest.
 In Kootenai, we stopped at one of the main ranger stations.
 It was closed, but they had a gazebo filled with a slew of pamphlets, most of them (so it seemed to me) about bears.
 Sure, other information was provided as well, about hikes and scenic routes and what-not, but the information about bears is what I honed in on, tunnel-like, grabbing every single pamphlet they had on the subject.
 We had officially entered into grizzly country, and I figured I’d better educate myself as much as possible.
 Most of the pamphlet titles included a smarmy play on the word bear (“know the bear essentials!”), but it was gripping reading nonetheless.